boardwalk trail through a grassy meadow

 Sea Turtle Species

-The four species of sea turtles often spotted on Cape Cod include Kemp's Ridley, Loggerhead, Green, and Leatherback.
+The four species of sea turtles in waters around Cape Cod are Kemp's ridley, Loggerhead, Green, and Leatherback.
 All four are listed as either "Threatened" or "Endangered" under both the U.S. Endangered Species Act and the Massachusetts Endangered Species Act.
 This means it's illegal to harass them, and you cannot transport them without a permit.
 Learn more about these sea turtles

 Rescuing Cold-Stunned Sea Turtles

+Climate change is driving an increase in cold-stunned strandings.
 Sea turtles are reptiles, and their internal body temperature is mostly regulated by the temperature of the water around them.
+Warmer waters in summertime mean sea turtles are migrating further north.
 In the fall, as daylight shortens and water temperatures drop, sea turtles along our coasts begin to make their way south to warmer, sub-tropical and tropical waters.
 Some of these immature sea turtles become “trapped” by the hooked shape of Cape Cod, and others just don’t move south quickly enough.

-As the water continues to cool, turtles become very lethargic and hypothermic, in a condition called “cold-stunned”, and they are unable to swim or eat.
+As the water continues to cool, turtles become lethargic and hypothermic, in a condition called “cold-stunned,” and they are unable to swim or eat.
 Onshore winds wash them onto beaches, mostly along the shore of Cape Cod Bay.
+Cold-stunned sea turtle strandings mainly take place from November to mid-January, beginning when the ocean temperatures fall below 55° F. Most of them are juvenile Kemp’s ridleys, the smallest and rarest of the sea turtles, although Greens and Loggerheads also strand.
 It's very important to rescue these stranded turtles as quickly as possible.

 How We Help Cold-Stunned Sea Turtles

 Fortunately, all is not lost for these sea turtles!
-Since 1979, Wellfleet Bay staff and an annual corps of over 200 trained volunteers have patrolled the beaches of Cape Cod, day and night, especially at high tide, on the lookout for cold-stunned turtles.
+Since 1979, Wellfleet Bay staff and an annual corps of over 200 trained volunteers have patrolled the beaches of Cape Cod, especially at high tide.
+Day and night, volunteers brace themselves against the windy, cold, and sometimes wet conditions to walk the beaches in search of cold-stunned turtles.

 How You Can Help

+The number of cold-stunned turtles has increased dramatically in recent decades.
 This yearly rescue effort wouldn't be possible without both monetary and in-kind donations from our supporters.
 We hope you'll consider making a donation online—gifts of any size are welcome and very much appreciated!
-To donate supplies, please call 508-349-2615 or email us.
+To donate supplies, please call 508-349-2615 or email us

 If You Find a Cold-Stunned Sea Turtle